frankframework/frank-manual/docs/source/horizonsValidateBooking.rst

 For testing, it is wise to produce an error message if validation fails.
 Therefore, forward name "failure" is linked to the pipe named "makeInvalidBookingError".
 This pipe replaces the incoming message by an error message.
-The "FixedResult" pipe never fails and follows its (predefined) forward name "success".
+The fixed result pipe never fails and follows its (predefined) forward name "success".
 That forward points to path "ServerError", corresponding to exit state "failure" and code 500.